PURCHASING PROCEDURE GUIDE

 A) account object code of 5399, 5699, or 5435, as appropriate

-B) approval by Director of Technology and Network Systems (up to $4999.00 total req amount) and Vice-President for Information Technology Services (if over $4999).
+B) approval by Director of Technology Support Services or Director of Computer Information Services (up to $4999.00 total req amount) and AWC Vice-President or President (if over $4999).

 It is highly recommended that you contact the Helpdesk for assistance as soon as you determine a need for this type of purchase.